-- by the appropriate national authority of the State of manufacture for the classification of explosives and unlisted organic peroxides as detailed in Part 2 - Classification. - by the appropriate national authority of the State of Origin for the use of a packaging alternative to those shown in the applicable packing instruction as detailed in Part 4 Packing Instructions. - b) An "exemption" may be granted by the States concerned provided that in such instances every effort is made to achieve an overall level of safety which is at least equivalent to the level of safety provided for in the Technical Instructions.
-An exemption may be considered in instances: - 1) of extreme urgency; - 2) when other forms of transport are inappropriate; or - 3) when full compliance with the prescribed requirements is contrary to public interest. - 1.2.1.3 Further detail of the conditions for issue of approvals and exemptions is contained in the Supplement to the Technical Instructions, see Part S-1;1 in the Supplement.
-Guidance on the content of the Supplement is set out in Section 10 of this document. - 1.2.1.4 Included in "General Applicability" are specific allowances that have been developed by the Panel that except from the provisions of the Technical Instructions dangerous goods carried on an aircraft where these dangerous goods are required for defined purposes.
-These include, but are not limited to, dangerous goods carried: - a) to provide, during flight, medical aid to a patient; - b) to provide, during flight, veterinary aid or a humane killer for an animal; - c) for dropping in connection with agricultural, horticultural, forestry, ice jam and landslide clearance or pollution control activities; and - d) to provide, during flight, or related to a flight aid in connection with search and rescue operations.
+- b) An "exemption" may be granted by the States concerned provided that in such instances every effort is made to achieve an overall level of safety which is at least equivalent to the level of safety provided for in the Technical Instructions.
+An exemption may be considered in instances: - 1. of extreme urgency; - 2. when other forms of transport are inappropriate; or - 3. when full compliance with the prescribed requirements is contrary to public interest. - 1.1.1.3 Further detail of the conditions for issue of approvals and exemptions is contained in the Supplement to the Technical Instructions, see Part S-1;1 in the Supplement.
+Guidance on the content of the Supplement is set out in Section 10 of this document. - 1.1.1.4 Included in "General Applicability" are specific allowances that have been developed by the Panel that except from the provisions of the Technical Instructions dangerous goods carried on an aircraft where these dangerous goods are required for defined purposes.
+These include, but are not limited to, dangerous goods carried: - a) to provide, during flight, medical aid to a patient; - b) to provide, during flight, veterinary aidor a humane killer for an animal; - c) for dropping in connection with agricultural, horticultural, forestry, ice jamand landslide clearance or pollution control activities; and - d) to provide, during flight, or related to a flight aid in connection with search and rescue operations.